Mahithavarma/projects/open_source_analytics_dashboard/README.md

 ## Description
 A real-time analytics dashboard that fetches and displays live weather data every 5 seconds.
 It demonstrates a clean architecture with React (frontend), Flask (backend), and real-time API integration.

+## Problem Statement:
+Organizations need accessible tools to analyze data and derive insights without relying on proprietary software, which can be costly and inflexible.

+## Solution:
+Developed an open-source analytics dashboard that allows users to upload datasets, perform analyses, and visualize results through interactive charts and graphs.

 ## Architecture
 The system is composed of the following components: